Recommendations to see in Abruzzo

 e Chieti(1 hour)

 It is a small commune in Abruzzo, but it is one of the most interesting places to explore, with a history that dates back to ancient times.
 You’ll discover its colorful medieval stories, including facts about the different powerful empires that conquered it and all the wars it has seen.
-Popular places to visit in Chieti is the San Giustino Cathedral and the National Archaeological Museum of Abruzzo.
+Popular places to visit in Chieti is the San Giustino Cathedral and the National Archaeological Museum of Abruzzo and the Science Museum.

 f Serramonacesca (1 hour)